T

 Misc

-High-end shopping, spa treatments, premium drinks.
+Designer shopping, spa treatments, or premium beverages.

 Destination-specific money tips

-• Tipping is not mandatory but appreciated for excellent service.
-Rounding up the bill or leaving 5-10% at restaurants is common.
+• Tipping is not mandatory but appreciated.
+Rounding up the bill or leaving 5-10% for excellent service at restaurants is common.